csev/dj4e-market/README.md

     pip install -r requirements52.txt
     python -m django --version

 Your Django version should be `5.2` or later.

+You will notice that in this project, the project-wide `settings.py` and global `urls.py` is in a folder called `config` not `market` - this is pretty easy and many developers find it less confusing that using the project folder name as the project configuration folder name.

 To make sure you have your depenencies correct run

     python manage.py check